EMBRYOPSIDA Pirani & Prado (crown group)

 Evolution.
 Divergance & Distribution.
 Chaw et al. (2005) suggest apomorphies for Zamiaceae and some clades within it.

 The splitting of many genera in Cycadaceae may have occurred more or less synchronously in the late Miocene, a mere 12 m.y. or so ago (Nagalingum et al. 2011).
-Crisp and Cook (2011) also thought that diversification within all cycad genera was Tertiary (the spread of ages for Zamia does extend into the later Cretaceous), but was not synchronous.
+Crisp and Cook (2011) also thought that diversification within all cycad genera was Tertiary (the spread of ages for Zamia does extend into the later Cretaceous), but was not synchronous, while Salas-Leiva et al. (2013) gave stem ages of the genera of 75-33 m.y., although divergence within the genera was only late Miocene at the earliest.
 The relatively recent development of particular pollination associations may have contributed to diversification in Encephalartos, Macrozamia, etc., in the (late) Tertiary (Oberprieler 2004).

 Pollination Biology & Seed Dispersal.
 There are widespread, close and specific associations between Zamiaceae and their beetle (often weevil) and thrip pollinators (e.g. Stevenson et al. 1998b; Schneider et al. 2002; Terry et al. 2007; Peñalver et al. 2012 for references to thrip pollination).
 Thermogenesis has been detected in the strobili of some Cycadales (Seymour 2001).
 Wind pollination may also occur (Suinyoy et al. 2009: Cucujoidea also involved).